Good day to all of you in marijuana world-

 Because we need to protect the kids!

-Marijuana is becoming increasingly available, and increasingly accepted both recreationally as a treatment for medical conditions.
-We also know that marijuana usage in adolescence in increasing as availability increases!
+Marijuana is becoming increasingly available and increasingly accepted both recreationally as a treatment for medical conditions.
+We also know that marijuana usage in adolescence is increasing as availability increases.
 We already know that the onset of psychotic illness is generally in adolescence- it differs by gender, but in general psychotic illnesses like schizophrenia debut in the patients’ teens to early 20s.
 Psychotic illnesses are many in number and vary, but common symptoms include hallucinations or paranoia.

 The age range of 12-18 is crucial for psychiatric development, and we know that brain structures (famously the frontal lobe) continue to develop into the early 20s.
 Marijuana exposure changes your risk of psychotic illness during this crucial period!
 We don’t really know why yet, but the human neurological system does have plenty of endocannabinoid receptors.
 These endocannabanoid receptors are well characterized and distributed on a bunch of organs, and present as early as 18 weeks of gestation.
 It’s not that much of a stretch to expect THC to play a role in brain development.

 It also seems like outcomes for patients that start marijuana use as adolescents are worse than those that start marijuana use at a later age- peep this study from 2012 (1): it describes long-term neurological and psychiatric outcomes on daily marijuana users.
 It notes that marijuana users that started frequent use in adolescence expressed worse outcomes.